The Latest WUN Headlines + A Look at What's Up on Thursday

 Weather

-Thursday: Sunny, with a high near 74.
-South wind 6 to 13 mph.
+Thursday: Mostly sunny, with a high near 78.
+Southwest wind 11 to 14 mph.

-Thursday Night: Partly cloudy, with a low around 64.
-Southwest wind around 11 mph.
+Thursday Night: A slight chance of showers after 9 pm.
+Partly cloudy, with a low around 67.
+Southwest wind 8 to 11 mph.
+The chance of precipitation is 20%.

 Marine

-Thursday: SSW wind 5 to 8 kt, increasing to 8 to 11 kt in the afternoon.
-Sunny.
+Thursday: SW wind 10 to 12 kt.
+Mostly sunny.
 Seas 1 ft or less.

-Thursday Night: SSW wind around 10 kt.
-Partly cloudy.
+Thursday Night: SW wind 7 to 10 kt.
+A slight chance of showers after 9 pm.
 Seas 1 ft or less.

 Sun, Moon, & Tide